yduf/yduf.github.io/_posts/2017-07-14-LEDE-(OpenWRT).md

 Also, depending on your Wi-Fi drivers, this might not work at all.
 Some drivers support setting the network namespace while others will return an error.

+Docker provides a --network=host option, where your container runs in the same network namespace as the rest of the system’s processes.
+But if you only want a single interface to be controlled directly by the container, you need to do some command-line voodoo.

 ## [Raspberry-pi support](https://openwrt.org/toh/raspberry_pi_foundation/raspberry_pi)
 - [Raspberry Pi as a home router]({% post_url 2021-02-12-pi-router-firewall %}) / OpenWrt installation